cjstoddard/PicoCalc-uf2/Luckfox-Lyra/README.md

 # PicoCalc Luckfox Lyra Mod

 Note: In case you have never used the nano text editor, once you have finished editing a file, press Ctrl-x, y, ENTER.
 This will save the file and exit nano.
+You can use vi like asavage if you want to, but don't blame me if you can't figure out how to save and exit a file.

 The Linux build for the Lyra auto boots to tmux running a command launcher.
 This is fine for what it does, but I prefer a more traditional Linux login process, I don't need any hand holding.
 Second, it automatically logs you into the root account, which is a bad practice, don't do it and if you do, I don't want hear hear about it when you inevitably screw up you operating system.
 To fix these two problems, we need to do a few steps.
 First we need to setup a non root user login.
 Substitute the user name you want to use with all occurances of "username".